harryprince/renkun-ken.github.io/_posts/2014-01-28-difference-between-assignment-operators-in-r.md

   cannot coerce class ""formula"" to a data.frame
 ```

+From the above examples and experiments, the bottom line gets clear: to reduce ambiguity, we should use either `<-` or `=` as assignment operator, and only use `=` as named-parameter specifier for functions.

-In conclusion, for better readability of R code, I suggest that we only use `<-` for assignment and `=` only for specifying named parameter.
+In conclusion, for better readability of R code, I suggest that we only use `<-` for assignment and `=` for specifying named parameters.